23-MDDN342/randomised-collection-panwung/README.md

 20/4
 Added new eye expression for "LOSE", which occurs whenever a competitor has lost but not to blackjack or bust.
 Began working on different notches based on the suit of the competitors first card.
 So far "spade", "club", and "diamond" have unique notches; point, square, and trapezoid respectivly.
 I have also begun working on the arrangement of the pieces.
 The scattering has also returned, allowing for a percentage chance of a piece being "unplaced" as opposed to in place.

+23/4
+Made the last notch shape for "heart" suit, a semi rounded notch (I couldn't be bothered making it a complete circle).